danatrace/continuousimprovement/README.md

 # Sandbox Setup
 <br>

-## Create a repository in Docker Hub
+## Create a Repository in Docker Hub
 <br>

 * Log in to hub.docker.com.